 There are a number of detailed requirements and implications set out in the detailed guidance on Retail Gift Aid on the HMRC website .
 The Charity Retail Association also publishes a detailed Retail Gift Aid guidance manual.
 Access is limited to CRA members only, so if you would like to access it, please contact them directly.

 HMRC guidance sets out three alternative methods (Standard Method A and Method B – depending on whether the charity operates the shop itself or via a trading subsidiary) for operating retail Gift Aid, and includes standard template letters to be used for each alternative.
 These are required to in order to notify donors either periodically or at the end of the tax year of the proceeds which have been raised from the sale of their goods, and to give them the option not to donate the proceeds, at least in excess of pre agreed limits.
-The new standard letters should be used for 2015/16 onwards.

 HMRC’s revised guidance also requires charities to keep records of training for staff and volunteers, and charities should also carry out their own checks to ensure the relevant method is being operated correctly.